agasthya-rv/youtube-channels-tracker/README.md

 ## Required Configuration

 1. Get an YouTube API key and set it in the "constants.py" file (constant = API_KEY)
-2. Required python modules (requests, os, datetime, pytz)
+2. Install external python modules (requests, pytz) using pip
 3. Set all the channels in the "constants.py" file (constant = CHANNEL_CATEGORIES)
 4. Set the number of videos to be fetched from YouTube API in "constants.py" file (constant = VIDEOS_PER_CHANNEL)
 5. Set the time delta to return the most recently uploaded videos from that time delta (constant = VIDEOS_TIME_DELTA)
 6. Set the local time zone to use with time delta (constant = MY_TIME_ZONE)

+## Python Modules

+1. requests
+2. pytz
+3. datetime
+4. os

 Sample format for "CHANNEL_CATEGORIES" constant: